3 Ways Generative AI Will Reshape Customer Service

-After an agent closes a case, they may enter case notes, but these notes can get lost in the ether and other agents may end up problem-solving similar issues from scratch, not knowing their colleague had already solved it.
+After an agent closes a case, she may enter case notes, but these notes can get lost in the ether and other agents may end up problem-solving similar issues from scratch, not knowing their colleague had already solved it.
 With nearly half of customers citing poor service experiences as the main reason they switched brands last year, the pressure is on for companies to find a better way forward.

 Recently, there has been a lot of buzz around ChatGPT, a generative artificial intelligence (AI) model developed by OpenAI.
 GPT and other generative AI models like Anthropic and Bard are built on pre-trained, large language models that help users create unique text, images, and other content from text-based prompts.
 Combined with Salesforce’s long standing expertise in AI, generative AI models will change the game for customer service, helping companies operate more efficiently, develop more empathetic responses to customer requests, and resolve cases faster.

 Here is a glimpse into some of the ways generative AI could transform service.

 What generative AI for service could look like

 We’ve already seen the impact of AI in service.
 Nearly seven years ago, Salesforce launched Einstein for Service to give agents AI-powered capabilities.
 These have included recommended next-best actions and responses to customer inquiries, as well as automating case summarisation.

 Generative AI is about to take service operations to the next level of efficiency and personalisation.